SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

-We define a `defaultLayout` method just invoking one of the previously defined method.
+We define a `defaultLayout` method just invoking one of the previously defined methods.
 ```
 SpTwoButtons >> defaultLayout
     ^ self class buttonRow